-I was the first of my friends to get engaged, to get married, to have a child.
-Such exciting moments that were all our firsts.
-The first time getting to experience what we have watched in the movies, dress shopping with wine, twirling around in veils, swapping stories of stretchmarks and maternity tops.
+I was the first of my friends to get engaged, get married, and have a child.
+Such exciting moments were all our firsts.
+The first time getting to experience what we have watched in the movies, dress shopping with wine, twirling around in veils, and swapping stories of stretchmarks and maternity tops.

 But what childhood does not prepare you for is doing things first as an adult can come with the feeling of isolation.
-My life was changing, my life was shifting, and unfortunately it also changed and shifted friendships and relationships.
+My life was changing, my life was shifting, and unfortunately, it also changed and shifted friendships and relationships.
 Who was I starting to become?
-How was my new role as a wife and a mother going to eventually change who I was prior to the moment I said I Do?
+How was my new role as a wife and a mother going to eventually change who I was before the moment I said I Do?

-After having Thor, I remember thinking to myself that I have never felt so alone while being constantly surrounded by another person.
-As I was thinking about diapers, formula, and how many pacifiers I should pack in the diaper bag for a walk, my friends were still planning weekend trips, nights out around the town, tailgating and traveling.
-The invitations out became far and few in between and my texts started going from all day, to daily, to weekly, to group message for large life moments.
+After having Thor, I remember thinking that I have never felt so alone while constantly surrounded by another person.
+As I was thinking about diapers, formula, and how many pacifiers I should pack in the diaper bag for a walk, my friends were still planning weekend trips, nights out around the town, tailgating, and traveling.
+The invitations out became few far and few in between, and my texts started going from all day, to daily, to weekly, to group messages for large life moments.

-I remember hearing once that you have friends for a “reason, a season, and a lifetime” and starting to come to terms with all aspects of that saying and knew the only person I could control, and grow was me.
-To let happy in I needed to be happy myself and I needed to realize that lives change, people grow and that it is okay to take two separate roads to travel.
+I remember hearing once that you have friends for a “reason, a season, and a lifetime” and starting to come to terms with all aspects of that saying and knew the only person I could control and grow was me.
+To let happiness in, I needed to be happy myself and I needed to realize that lives change, people grow, and that it is okay to take two separate roads to travel.

-January of 2017, I experienced a heartbreaking and both mentally and physically hard miscarriage which opened our eyes to moving starting fresh in a house that had more of a future for our family.
-We moved further north and were now 1 ½ hours from my family and 45 minutes from Bryans, in a town a lot smaller than we were used to but we were excited to make it our small town.
-Little did I know at the time was that this small town was exactly what my heart, my mind, and my soul needed.
+In January 2017, I experienced a heartbreaking and both mentally and physically hard miscarriage, which opened our eyes to moving to start fresh in a house with more of a future for our family.
+We moved further north and were now 1 ½ hour from my family and 45 minutes from Bryans, in a much smaller town than we were used to, but we were excited to make it our small town.
+Little did I know at the time that this small town was exactly what my heart, my mind, and my soul needed.

-Shortly after moving I met a woman at the library who introduced me to an organization called MOPS (Mom of Preschoolers).
-She sold me with hot breakfast and childcare and honestly after that it was a blur because I was sold.
-MOPS met twice a month at a local church and was a group of moms in all different seasons of life from pregnancy to mentor moms were there to help tired moms see that there is life past diaper changes and sippy cups.
+Shortly after moving, I met a woman at the library who introduced me to an organization called MOPS (Mom of Preschoolers).
+She sold me hot breakfast and childcare, and honestly, after that, it was a blur because I was sold.
+MOPS met twice a month at a local church and was a group of moms in all different seasons of life, from pregnancy to mentor moms were there to help tired moms see that there is life past diaper changes and sippy cups.

-After losing my second pregnancy and finding out my dad was losing his life to a terminal disease I would often wait until everyone else was sleeping to have my breakdown, to have my moment of tears because just as Annie states, “I wouldn’t know where to start if I needed to tell them that it wasn’t great”.
-I felt as if I needed to be able to put into words how I was feeling to have someone be there and help in that moment and now seeing things from the other side and from two years passed the anniversary of my dad’s passing I can see how incredibly wrong I was in thinking that at any aspect of sorrow I needed to suffer alone.
+After losing my second pregnancy and finding out my dad was losing his life to a terminal disease, I would often wait until everyone else was sleeping to have my breakdown, to have my moment of tears because, just as Annie states, “I wouldn’t know where to start if I needed to tell them that it wasn’t great.”
+I felt as if I needed to be able to put into words how I was feeling to have someone be there and help at that moment.
+Now, seeing things from the other side and two years past the anniversary of my dad’s passing, I can see how incredibly wrong I was in thinking that I needed to suffer alone in any aspect of sorrow.

-I recently came across a website, SoulScipt and fell in love with the saying on a sweatshirt which stated, “your brokenness is welcome here”.
+I recently came across a website, SoulScipt, and fell in love with the sweatshirt saying, “Your brokenness is welcome here.”

 Mic drop moment right there!

-Everything I felt, everything I was looking for in myself, in others was finally right in front of me and I felt that in my soul.
-I know what it is like to feel as if I am suffering alone, I know what it is like to feel like there are just no words that can describe this moment in life, I know what it is like to not have the words to explain how broken you feel on the inside, and if you too are in a moment, if you too are broken… I am here.
+Everything I felt, everything I was looking for in myself and others, was finally right in front of me, and I felt that in my soul.
+I know what it is like to feel as if I am suffering alone; I know what it is like to feel like there are just no words that can describe this moment in life; I know what it is like not to have the words to explain how broken you feel on the inside, and if you too are in a moment, if you too are broken… I am here.

-Jordan Lee Dooley is the founder of SoulScript and she states, “I walked through the hell of two pregnancy losses in a row and came face to face with my own brokenness in a way I'd never ever experienced.
-I noticed people would often express their sympathy by saying, "I don't know what to say," or "There are no words."”
-Jordan helps give all of us the words to finally say what we don’t know what to say and I am thankful for that.
+Jordan Lee Dooley is the founder of SoulScript, and she states, “I walked through the hell of two pregnancy losses in a row and came face to face with my own brokenness in a way I'd never ever experienced.
+I noticed people often express their sympathy by saying, "I don't know what to say," or "There are no words."
+Jordan helps give all of us the words to say what we don’t know what to say finally, and I am thankful for that.

-We all need a 3 AM friend, we all need to know that it is okay to not be okay.
-I want you to know as you are reading this that “your brokenness is welcome here” and that if you need someone, anyone at 3 AM, 3 PM, or anytime in between that I am here.
+We all need a 3 AM friend; we all need to know that it is okay not to be okay.
+As you are reading this, I want you to know that “Your brokenness is welcome here” and that if you need someone, anyone at 3 AM, 3 PM, or anytime in between, I am here.

 We will all have different firsts, and as we have children, they will all have different firsts.
-As a parent we constantly remind each other that children will reach milestones at different times, that it is okay to not do something when everyone else is doing it, so why is it so hard to remember that as we age?
+As a parent, we constantly remind each other that children will reach milestones at different times and that it is okay not to do something when everyone else is doing it, so why is it so hard to remember that as we age?